xuetongiqn/assessment-back-end/README.md

 The data model is in ```model/Todo.ts```.
 The main business logics are in ```controller/todoController.ts```.

 In the websocket part, if there is any update of the list by a client, server will send boardcast message to all of the clients in order to update the data.
+More details are [here](https://github.com/xuetongiqn/assessment-front-end#description).

 ## Install
 This project uses [Koa2](https://koajs.com/), [PostgreSQL](https://www.postgresql.org/) and [Socket.io](https://socket.io/).
 Please install the dependencies first.